We just completed our online workshop series!

 The best part about Postman API Documentation is that it automatically updates parameters, descriptions, and examples as you update your collection, so you won’t have to manually change things as you continue development.
 Not only does this save you time, but it saves your users the pain of sifting through versions and undocumented changes just to use your service.

 And there you have it!
-Stay tuned for Part 2: Working Across Teams with Version Control and Collections as a Source of Truth, and Part 3: Powering Mocking, Monitoring, CI/CD, and Other Tasks with Collaborative Collections.
+Stay tuned for Part 2: Collaborate Better with Postman Version Control, and Part 3: Powering Mocking, Monitoring, CI/CD, and Other Tasks with Collaborative Collections.